 How do I know my purchases are being recorded?

-Your purchases are recorded each time you provide your ownership information at the register.
-If your ownership is not in good standing, purchases are not recorded.
+Your purchases are recorded each time you provide your membership information at the register or online at Co-op Curbside and Delivery.
+If your membership is not in good standing, purchases are not recorded.
 Recording of purchases will resume when payment is made and the account is once again in active.

 What if I do not spend or cash my patronage dividend?